 The top management then, most probably, realized that it jumped on the trend too late and ditched the idea of further development of the UAV product line; as a result, no gain from drone-selling in the following fiscal year can be observed on their balance sheet.

 While revenues matter in terms of growth potential and market assessment, profits can tell us the most about whether a particular business is healthy.
 In Autel’s case, margins have been dropping continually.
 This is exacerbated by the firm’s lowering R&D expenses, one of the culprits behind its diminishing competitiveness.

 By the by, the global automotive electronics market is full of ‘carnivores’ with tremendous market caps.
 The company’s pool of direct competitors is vast too.
-It includes Bosch, Snap-on (SNA:NYSE) as well as Hong Kong-listed Launch Tech (2488:HK) and Baolong (603197:SH), which is currently trading on the Shanghai exchange’s main board.
+It includes Bosch, Snap-on (SNA:NYSE) as well as Hong Kong-listed Launch Tech (2488:HKEX) and Baolong (603197:SH), which is currently trading on the Shanghai exchange’s main board.

 There is another significant concern related to the harsh market environment Autel is operating in.
 Over 80% of its revenue typically originates outside of China, with around 45% coming from North America.
 Relying heavily on American and Canadian buyers, the company is likely to be affected by the recent wave of global trade conflicts.
 Therefore, in the near future, it might choose a more robust strategy, trying to keep up with increasing demand locally.